 Note: When using vermouth in soups and stews, it’s important to choose a vermouth that complements the flavors of the dish.
 Dry vermouth works well with lighter soups and stews, while sweet vermouth is better suited for heartier dishes.

-See also How do you cook eel
+See also How to cook margherita pizza

 So the next time you’re making a soup or stew, consider adding vermouth for a new and exciting twist on a classic dish.
 Experiment with different flavors and combinations until you find the perfect match.
 Bon appétit!